The Perfect 5-Day Itinerary to Tokyo: The Ultimate Guide + Map

 Where to stay in Tokyo

-If you’re travelling to Tokyo alone, I recommend staying in Shibuya, Shinjuku, or Ginza.
+If you’re travelling to Tokyo, I recommend staying in Shibuya, Shinjuku, or Ginza.
 Let’s review each area and its perks!
 If you’ve purchased a JR Rail Pass, they’re all connected to the JR Line.

 Shibuya